fchuffar/mylabstocks/doc/index.rst

 Linking Plasmids and Oligos
 ---------------------------

-We are able to link the strains to plasmids and oligos easily using "Relevant Plasmids" and "Relevant Oligos" fields in the strain table.
-Corresponding IDs must be separated unsing coma or space.
-When it is recorded, this fields is parsed in edit and view mode and users have to click on the IDs to be redirected to the plasmid or oligo page.
+User is able to link the strains to plasmids and oligos easily using "Relevant Plasmids" and "Relevant Oligos" fields in the strains table.
+In "add" or "edit" mode, this fields must be filled with corresponding IDs, separated using comas or spaces.
+When it is recorded, for a given strain, this fields is parsed in "edit" and "view" mode.
+Links appear just above the given strain table.
+Users have to click on the IDs to be redirected to the corresponding plasmid or oligo page.